trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 * Redirect URI: The URI that you want the service to redirect to after authorization is complete.
 You will likely want this to be some sort of deep link to your app.
 More information on this can be found further below.

 Additionally, some issuers' authorization servers may require scopes to be passed in.
-In this case, use the `createAuthorizationURLWithScopes` method instead, which takes in both of the arguments listed above and a third `scopes` argument.
+In this case, use the `setScopes` method on the `CreateAuthorizationURLOpts` object to pass in scopes.
 The `scopes` value is also part of the OAuth2 specification and needs to be obtained by out-of-band means.

 Once you have your authorization URL, load it in a web browser.
 The user will then need to log in to the service (if they are not already) and give permission to share their data with the issuer.
 The web page will then